Oregon's Vote by Mail 2020 - a short tour!

 When elections are held in Oregon there can be 57 races statewide, almost all of them can contain ballot measures, races for candidates and several races for special district boards.
 All counties have a link to Vote411.org.
 As always, there are many other resources available on Vote411: voter registration links, important dates, as well as where to find ballot drop boxes and more.

 Oregon races can now be followed live on the newly redesigned vote411.org.
 Or you can use the widget below to look up the ballot for your area.
-Ballots in Coos County will be mailed out on the 14th of October.
+Ballots in Coos County were mailed out on the 14th of October.